FranzSkuffka/notes/lectures/neuralmethods/relation_background.md

 Joint means that while doing the matirx factorization, we use logic formulae to extend existing facts from a sparse training matrix to low-rank logic embeddings

-TODO
-- take a look at AdaGrad, Freebase Relations
-- learning graph represantation
-- matrix decomposition works through minimizing a loss
-  - how can the algorithm be improved with FOLF
-  - what is the loss optimization in this point